The Coronation Stakes

 Coronation Stakes Betting

 The Coronation Stakes is always keenly anticipated as a sequel to both the Irish and English 1,000 Guineas.
 It’s not unusual for several entries from both those races to compete in the Coronation Stakes, and the race will often pit the winner of the two Guineas events against one another.
-Fillies’ mile races are unpredictable at the best of times, and you’ll find plenty of value in this race, with favourites frequently underpriced and worthy of a lay bet, with good odds on offer on quality racehorses further down the betting.
+Fillies’ mile races are unpredictable at the best of times, and you’ll find plenty of value in this race, with favourites frequently underpriced and worthy of a lay bet, with good odds on offer on quality racehorses further down the betting markets.
 Unless she drops below Evens, look for a lay bet on the antepost favourite for a low liability option at the betting exchanges.

 Coronation Stakes Winners